jrknox1977/jrknox1977.github.io/_posts/2022-07-27-THM_VulnNet_Node_walkthrough.md

 Checking out that first website we discover that we can create an evil cookie that will trigger remote code execution.

-I found a modified version ofthe script from this site that works nicely for our purposes:
+I found a modified version of the script from this site that works nicely for our purposes:

 ```python
 #!/usr/bin/python